DataCanvasIO/Hypernets/docs/source/hyperctl.md

 The example below shows a full job configuration.
 ```
 {
+    "name": "eVqNV5Ut1",  // str, optional, batch name, default is a new uuid, recommended that you specify one, with the specified {jobs.name} , the executed job can be skipped when the batch is re-executed
     "jobs": [
         {
-            "name": "aVqNV5Ut1",  // str, unique in batch, optional, if is null will generate a uuid as job name
+            "name": "aVqNV5Ut1",  // str, unique in batch, optional, if is null will generate a uuid as job name, recommended that you specify one, with the name of the batch name, the executed job can be skipped when the batch is re-executed
             "params": {  // dict, required
                 "learning_rate": 0.1,
                 "dataset": "path/d1.csv"